 Council bought the Springvale Road site from the state government for $6 million in mid-2015, with the intention of retaining the land for the continued enjoyment and benefit of the entire community.
 Since then, Council has cleaned up and improved security on the site, and has been working with project architects Francis-Jones Morehen Thorp and key stakeholders on development of the concept plan.
 Community groups and Council’s Meals on Wheels service currently operating out of Silver Grove Nunawading will move into the hub when it opens.

-Facilities on site will comprise of a multi functional community facility, a refurbished heritage school building and stadium.
-The heritage school building will form a key focal point of the new facility, ensuring the rich history of the sites use as a school is preserved for future generations.
+Comprising a multi-functional community facility, a refurbished heritage school building and multipurpose stadium, the facility will have flexible spaces and integrate with the surrounding parkland to allow both indoor and outdoor leisure pursuits.
+The school building will form a key focal point of the new facility, ensuring the rich history of the site’s use as a school is preserved for future generations.